ycm-core/YouCompleteMe/README.md

     ln -s /usr/local/bin/mvim vim

-###### Linux

-Make sure you have Vim 7.4.1578 with Python 2 or Python 3 support.
-Ubuntu 16.04 and later have a Vim that's recent enough.
-You can see the version of Vim installed by running `vim --version`.
-If the version is too old, you may need to [compile Vim from source][vim-build] (don't worry, it's easy).

 ###### Windows

-Make sure you have at least Vim 7.4.1578 with Python 2 or Python 3 support.
-You can check the version and which Python is supported by typing `:version` inside Vim.
-Look at the features included: `+python/dyn` for Python 2 and `+python3/dyn` for Python 3.
-Take note of the Vim architecture, i.e. 32 or 64-bit.
+Take note of your Vim architecture, i.e. 32 or 64-bit.
 It will be important when choosing the Python installer.
 We recommend using a 64-bit client.
 [Daily updated copies of 32-bit and 64-bit Vim with Python 2 and Python 3 support][vim-win-download] are available.

 Add the line: